 Changing the context through procurement does not address the problem of obsolete design practices.

 New behaviours can be learnt by replicating the actions of others and being rewarded with positive reinforcement (Bandura, 2002).
-As such, various Integrational tools help to improve collaboration but needs to be implemented in an environment conducive to the transfer of knowledge.
-However, the key challenge, from an organisational perspective, is to provide an environment that is conducive to developing and nurturing CoP conducive to the transfer of knowledge as opposed to merely creating them (Ruikar et al., 2009).
+As such, various integrational tools help to improve collaboration but need to be implemented in an environment conducive to the transfer of knowledge.
+However, the key challenge, from an organisational perspective, is to provide an environment that is conducive to developing and nurturing CoP and is conducive to the transfer of knowledge as opposed to merely creating it (Ruikar et al., 2009).

 2.5 Collaboration and Integration